Artist

 - Event, sports, and media usage can amplify replay cycles.

-Katy Perry sits in the top 23% of tracked artists on the site by modeled artist-side earnings.
+Katy Perry lands in the top 20% of tracked artists by estimated artist-side earnings.

 How It Compares